ccodwg/Covid19CanadaArchive/docs/README_content.md

 # Canadian COVID-19 Data Archive

 The purpose of this repository is to support automated, daily backups of COVID-19 data from Canadian governmental and non-governmental sources.
 It is composed of a list of datasets (`datasets.json`), as well as the Python code making up the archival tool itself.
+The Canadian COVID-19 Data Archive is one component of the **[What Happened?
+COVID-19 in Canada](https://whathappened.coronavirus.icu/)** project.

 For information on how to access the datasets in the archive, see [Accessing the data](#accessing-the-data).
 For a list of available datasets, see the [Data catalogue](#data-catalogue) below.